-- 4.1 Capital plan schemes should emerge from, or be designed to achieve, the Council's strategic priorities and objectives set out in overview in the Corporate Strategy.
-The Strategy sets out Our Vision and Our Values guided by the following core values: - Taking a business-like approach. - Promoting Fairness. - Embracing Effective Partnership Working. - Valuing our environment and encouraging sustainable growth. - 4.2 The Corporate Strategy is currently the subject of review and any revisions required to the Capital Strategy to be considered in due course. - 4.3 The Corporate Strategy is supported by a wide range of Strategies and Plans where specific improvement projects and initiatives are cascaded down into section plans across the Council.
+- 4.1 Capital plan schemes should emerge from, or be designed to achieve, the Council's strategic priorities and objectives set out in overview in the Corporate Strategy 2023/2027.
+The Strategy sets out a vision "To be an innovative and forward-thinking council, that leads the people and businesses of the borough towards a vibrant, prosperous and sustainable future" and states the values the council believes are key to achieving this innovation, transformation and delivery. - 4.2 The Corporate Strategy sets out four priority areas: - Efficient services for all our residents, maintaining an effective council - Sustaining a borough which cares for the environment

+- Improving housing options for local people whilst protecting our outdoor areas of importance - Investing in our local economy. - 4.3 The Corporate Strategy and it's action plan is supported by a wide range of Strategies and Plans where specific improvement projects and initiatives are cascaded down into section plans across the Council.
 These section and other plans also cover a range of other priorities, improvements and indicators that are set and managed by individual services. - 4.4 The Council's capital investment decisions should be in support of its strategic priorities and objectives along with the established criteria used to guide the inclusion of capital plan schemes, and this is an integral part of the evaluation process for each project under consideration.
 No project should proceed to inclusion within the Capital Plan unless it furthers achievement of the Council's strategic priorities and objectives.